 - Macadamia nuts

 - Egg yolks

 Fruit is a beneficial component of any diet plan.
 Eat fruit within the limit if you are sensitive to carbohydrates.
 Avoid processed foods heavy in calories and fat, such as cookies, bread, and cakes.
 Vegetables and protein should be included in every meal.

 You use the following formula when arranging your daily meals:

 - 35% of it is fat

-As an endomorph, portion control is essential when trying to lose body fat.
+As an endomorph, portion control is essential when losing body fat.
 By doing this, you can prevent consuming too many calories.
-You can also assist yourself to lose weight by cutting 200–500 calories from your daily caloric intake.
+You can also assist yourself to lose weight by cutting 200-500 calories from your daily caloric intake.

 However, Catudal also proposes his formula for the Endomorph diet: Catudal advises consuming more protein (40 percent of calories per day), healthy fats (40 percent of calories per day), and fewer carbohydrates (20 percent of calories per day).

 He suggests eating a lot of fiber-rich vegetables to maximize your intake of calories and carbs and increase volume.

 Catudal said: "These are the carbs that will keep you full."